ropensci/Rpolyhedra/README.md

 <!-- Polyhedra database scraped from publically available sources using R6 objects and 'rgl' visualizing capabilities. -->

-This package is a curation made based on the poly package found on
+This package is a polyhedra database based on the poly package found on
 <http://www.netlib.org/polyhedra/> ([Original Help
-message](poly_original_help_message.html)), and the polyhedra database found on <http://dmccooey.com/polyhedra>, both of which provide polyhedra databases on its own format.
+message](poly_original_help_message.html)), and the polyhedra definitions found on <http://dmccooey.com/polyhedra/>.
 As such, Rpolyhedra provides with the following:

 1. A module to scrape the polyhedra for the different sources found with features for incremental correction of issues found and to be